 “I’ve worn red ever since my college days basically, or junior golf days — big events on the last day,” Woods said, according to GNN.
 “I just stuck with it out of superstition, and it worked.
 I just happened to choose a school that actually was red, and we wore red on our final day of events.
 So it worked out.”

 Tiger still wears red today because of his mother

 Like all athletes, Woods found something that worked for him, and he stuck to it as a superstition.
 Once a tradition or small quirk leads to winning on the playing field, athletes will consider it a lucky charm.
 Some carry a rabbit’s foot or undergo the same pregame routine before every competition.
 For Woods, it’s his red polo.

 The tradition of red on Sunday has continued to this day, and Woods’ mother, Kultida, has a lot to do with that.

 “I wear red on Sundays because my mum thinks that that’s my power color,” Woods said, according to the Independent.
 “And you know you should always listen to your mom.”

 A mother’s always right.
 In Woods’ case, she was right to the tune of 82 PGA Tour wins and 15 major championships.
 He held every last trophy on Sundays donning the color red.

 The iconic color scheme inspired younger golfers to copy Woods

-Tiger Woods quickly became an idol and hero to aspiring, young golfers.
-Every golf fan growing up in the 1990s and 2000s wanted to be like Tiger.
+Tiger Woods quickly became an idol and hero to aspiring young golfers.
+Every golf fan growing up in the ’90s and 2000s wanted to be like Tiger.
 For some, that meant looking the part.

-Reed had the honor of placing the green jacket on his hero’s back last April.
+Reed had the honor of placing the green jacket on his hero’s back that April.
 The man he grew up idolizing once again proved the power of red.